ljleb/sd-mecha/guide/1-typical-use-cases/README.md

 The keys of the blocks are specific to each architecture.
 However, in the case of supermerger, they are one of `INxx`, `OUTxx`, (here lower case `x` stands for any digit between `0` and `9`) `M00` and `BASE`. (and `VAE` for SDXL)
 2. `blocks = sd_mecha.convert(blocks, a)`: this converts the blocks to a full state dict of weights compatible with the input models.
 In other words, it broadcasts the block weights to the keys of `a`'s model config.
-Each key gets one weight.
+Each key gets one block weight and each block weight is distributed to multiple keys.
 See [Convert Models](#convert-models) for an overview of `sd_mecha.convert`.
 3. `blocks = blocks | 1.0`: specifies that for any key that is missing a corresponding block, the fallback value is `1.0`.
 Note that this is optional if all block weights have been explicitly specified in the literal state dict.